-In each row, we fill in every data collection method and exact type of question, and ideal source for the information that would best help us measure that objective.
+In each row, we fill in every data collection method and exact type of question, and the ideal source for the information that would best help us measure that objective.
 Once those two big pieces are in place, it's a simple matter of putting an X in every cell where a question intersects with a particular objective.

-Click here to see an example of Objective Maping based on the case study at the beginning of this white paper.
+Click here to see an example of Objective Mapping based on the case study at the beginning of this white paper.

 Now, step back and notice where there aren't Xs-any column without a mark means it'll be difficult to measure the objective.
 If there are any rows without an X, it means you're wasting your time collecting data that doesn't relate to your objectives.
 This is how Objective Mapping works in the most basic sense.
-That's the simple version.
-But with a little imagination, Objective Maping can become more complex and infinitely more powerful.
+But with a little imagination, Objective Mapping can become more complex and infinitely more powerful.
 In the past, we've built in scales for weighting certain objectives higher than others, noting which measures show up in which products (newsletters, internal reports, etc.), and added ways to assess the magnitude of impact in key areas.

-Objective Maping serves as the guide to keep your evaluation efforts headed in the right direction.
-If you take the time to build your map well, it can keep you and your team from becoming overly focused on data point, pursuing data or strategies that don't relate to your core objectives, or, perhaps worst of all, implementing a measurement plan just to satisfy one funder.
+Objective Mapping serves as a guide to keeping your evaluation efforts headed in the right direction.
+If you take the time to build your map well, it can keep you and your team from becoming overly focused on single data points, pursuing data or strategies that don't relate to your core objectives, or, perhaps worst of all, implementing a measurement plan just to satisfy one funder.
 As long as you stick to collecting data that has a place on the map, you'll be able to make strategic decisions, adjust without losing focus, and innovate within your program's mission in important ways.